Kongchen Lyang

 Here's a list of things that will help you out :)

-Is it safe to travel these locations?
+Is it safe (for women) to travel these locations?

 YES.
 I have personally vetted these locations for safety and sensitised our local team on women safety.